Certora/Documentation/docs/prover/cli/options.md

 **What does it do?**

-We can tell the Certora Prover to not stop when the first split has had a maximum-depth timeout.
+We can tell the Certora Prover to continue even when the first split has had a maximum-depth timeout.
 Note that this is only useful for {term}`SAT result`s, since for an overall {term}`UNSAT result`s, all splits need to be UNSAT, while for a SAT result it is enough that one split is UNSAT.